bruno353/solidity-template/README.md

 blockchain projects based on solidity ta hellloo
-This is a protocol based on solidity now!
+This is a protocol based on soroban now!